-Qualifying city property taxes must be based on the value of your personal property rather than being a flat rate.
+Qualifying city property taxes in states with local taxes must be based on the value of your personal property rather than being a flat rate.
 For example, if a city charges every car a $50 fee regardless of how much it's worth, you can't deduct that as a personal property tax.
 In addition, the tax has to be charged on an annual basis, but you may pay it less than once per year.
 Your receipt should show you whether the fee is based on the value of your property or a flat fee.
 If part is based on value and part is a flat fee, you can only deduct the portion based on the value of the car.

 You cannot include taxes paid for services as a city property tax deduction on your income taxes.
 For example, if you are charged for sewer fees or garbage collection fees, those aren't included in the property taxes deduction.
 Similarly, if you pay a local benefit tax that goes toward sidewalks or streets, those costs aren't deductible, either.